Skip Navigation

 Setting: The research will take place in middle schools, high schools, community colleges, and 4-year institutions of higher education in Kansas and Illinois.

-Sample: Approximately 3,600 students ages 13–22 will participate in this study.
-The students will be selected from six different disability categories: learning disabilities, intellectual disability, autism, speech/language disability, other disabilities, and no disability.
+Sample: Approximately 3,600 students ages 13 to22 will participate in this study.
+The students will be selected from six different disability categories—learning disabilities, intellectual disability, autism, speech/language disability, other disabilities, and no disability.
 The researchers will also recruit 1,600 teachers and/or parents of the students to participate in the study.

 Research Design and Methods: The proposed work will take place in five phases.
-In Phases 1 and 2, the principal investigator (PI) will generate and refine the item pool for the SDIS.
+In phases 1 and 2, the research team will generate and refine the item pool for the SDIS.
 Q-Sorts will be used to assess the extent to which the items reflect the constructs that they are intended to measure.
-In Phase 3, the PI will pilot test the items with students with and without disabilities.
-Phase 4 will consist of calibrating the assessment using Item Response Theory.
-In Phase 5, the PI will create the computer adaptive test format for the SDIS.
+In phase 3, the team will pilot test the items with students with and without disabilities.
+Phase 4 will consist of calibrating the assessment using item response theory.
+In phase 5, the team will create the computer adaptive test format for the SDIS.
 Finally, the SDIS will be validated with several external measures.

 Control Condition: Due to the nature of the research design, there is no control condition.